What needs permission in a Conservation Area?

 Demolition of outbuildings, walls etc

-In a conservation area, it is preferred that existing buildings and their details are retained as it is often the pattern provided by buildings which cumulatively gives the area its character.
+In a conservation area, it is preferred that existing buildings and their details are retained.
 Where demolition is necessary, planning permission is required if it is necessary to demolish:

-Planning applications which involve the substantial or total demolition of any house or building in a conservation area will be refused unless it can be demonstrated that its individual loss, and any subsequent harm caused to the character of the conservation area, is outweighed by the significant public benefit of the development.
-In such a case only high-quality buildings in terms of design and materials will be considered.
+Planning applications which involve the substantial or total demolition of a house or building in a conservation area will be refused unless it can be shown that its loss, and any harm to the character of the conservation area, is outweighed by the significant public benefit of the development.

 Doors and windows

-These features are important elements which contribute to the attractiveness of buildings and streetscapes.
-Changes to the size or location of window and door openings should be avoided and would require planning permission.
+These are important features which add to the attractiveness of buildings and streetscapes.
+Changes to the size or location of window and door openings need planning permission.

-Subject to the GPDO requirement that, ‘materials used in any exterior work shall be of a similar appearance to those used in the construction of the existing dwelling house’, replacement doors or windows within existing openings in a dwelling house (as distinct from flats and other buildings) do not need planning permission (except on Listed Buildings or where an Article 4 Direction applies).
+Replacement materials used in exterior work should be like those already in use.
+Like-for-like replacement doors in a dwelling house (vs. flats and other buildings) do not need planning permission (except on Listed Buildings or where an Article 4 Direction applies).

 If it is necessary to replace windows or doors, choose replacements carefully to ensure they are sympathetic to the building and street.
 Points to consider:

-• Which energy efficient glazing or window types are compatible with the character of the building including the original windows.
+- Which energy efficient glazing or window types go best with the character of the building including the original windows

 For a house